-Please note that you will earn only one pension under the Fund, no matter how many different employers have contributed to the Fund on your behalf.
+Alert: Please note that you will earn only one pension under the Fund, no matter how many different employers have contributed to the Fund on your behalf.
 However, if you earn Service Credit under a different pension fund, such as the Service Employees 32BJ North Pension Fund, you may earn more than one pension.

-The following chart shows how much Service Credit you will earn for each Hour of Service (as defined on page 47) for a Contributing Employer:
+The following chart shows how much Service Credit you will earn for each Week of Employment for a Contributing Employer: